 3-9: That Old Blue Sky

 The gang spends four days in Mongrel.
-There's a cluster of iron nodes ripe for the mining right outside the city gates, so the gang mines ore, giving a bunch of it to Beep and Shryke for strength training.
+There's a cluster of iron nodes ripe for the mining right outside the city gates so the gang sets their picks a-swingin', passing the ore to Beep and Shryke for some strength training.
 Outlaw Hana and Jam decide to get in on it too, switching off between who's training and who's the weight.

 For equipment, the gang buys Beep some leather armour and a chainmail tagelmust, granting him some decent protection for his fragile bones and a way to keep dust off his face.
 Shryke, meanwhile, decides she wants to learn to shoot.
 She buys herself a tooth pick crossbow—a High-grade one, not quite as nice as Silvershade's Specialist-grade but it's the best the shop here has.
 She's going to become a thief type along with Silvershade.

-Crossbow and thief skills are kind of a natural match since both get nerfed by most medium and all heavy armours and there's a couple light armours I really like that buff both.
-Those armours are ninja rags and assassin's rags; Ells and Silvershade have been wearing the former since shortly after they joined and Shryke buys a set of the latter from the Thieves' tower.
+Crossbow and thief skills are kind of a natural match since both want to stay in light armour.
+Medium and heavy armours tend to impose penalties to both Stealth and Crossbows.
+Conversely, there are a couple nice light armours that boost both those skills and Assassination besides: Ninja rags and assassin's rags.
+Ells and Silvershade have been wearing the former since shortly after they joined; Shryke buys a set of the latter from the Thieves' tower.

 Assassin's Rags